preqon/preqon.github.io/index.md

 the delight in engineering an optimal information representation and its transformation.
 I start tutoring and assisting lecturers in the School of Computer Science.
-Three years of teaching students taught me how to study and how to explain a technical idea people of all educational backgrounds.
+Three years of teaching students taught me how to study and how to explain a technical idea to people of all educational backgrounds.

 Towards the end of my combined degree, I started taking courses in AI, ML and computational neuroscience.
 This really felt like the culmination of everything